libretime/libretime/docs/user-manual/settings.md

 ![](./settings-libretime-master-source-stream.png)

 If you have checked the **Auto Switch On** box in the Stream Settings page, the **Master Source** switch will move automatically to the active position, on the left, when an authenticated master source connects to Airtime.
 Otherwise, you can activate the switches manually by clicking the left side of each switch, or deactivate them by clicking the right side.
-The switches do not have to be dragged with the mouse, in the way that a switch on a hardware mixer would be pushed sideways. **Show Source** live input streams can also be manually activated or deactivated in the same way.
+The switches don't have to be dragged with the mouse, in the way that a switch on a hardware mixer would be pushed sideways. **Show Source** live input streams can also be manually activated or deactivated in the same way.
 If neither the show source or master source is active then LibreTime will default to what is scheduled to play in the Calendar.

 ![](./settings-libretime-show-source-stream.png)